Job's Nursery and Pumpkin Patch LLC

 Landscape Attributes

-Birch, Shiloh Splash is a deciduous tree with a strong central leader and a more or less rounded form.
+Birch, Shiloh Splash is a deciduous tree with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-It has no significant negative characteristics.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Birch, Shiloh Splash is recommended for the following landscape applications;